cartoon-raccoon/cogsy/README.md

 If anyone is willing to package the app for their own distro, please let me know and then go ahead.

-This app has been tested on Windows 10, Arch Linux and Fedora.
-Testing for MacOS is underway.
+This app has been tested on Arch Linux and Fedora.
+Testing for MacOS and Windows is underway.

 _Note: Cogsy is still very much in development and is still considered unstable._